Hockey Canada Officiating Program

 The Hockey Canada Officiating Program (sometimes abbreviated HCOP or less commonly CHOP) is the governing body for on-ice officials for all ice hockey games played under the jurisdiction of Hockey Canada.
 The Hockey Canada Rulebook provides in-depth explanation and examples of all rules governing hockey in Canada.

 The Hockey Canada Officiating Program guides the development and utilization of Officials through all levels of hockey governed by Hockey Canada.
-The 6-tier level system, is the foundation for the training and development of amateur hockey officials across Canada.
+The 5-tier level system, is the foundation for the training and development of amateur hockey officials across Canada.
 Designations of Levels I through III allow the officiating of most minor hockey.
-Designation of Levels IV though VI allow the officiating of international, semi-professional, and professional levels of hockey.
+Designation of Levels Member High Performance and National High Performance allow the officiating of international, semi-professional, and professional levels of hockey.

 Hockey Canada has categorized the hockey into four basic streams, each with different priorities.
 They include: